ProjetsPL/treehouse-theme/collections/_posts/us/the-easiest-kitchen-renovation-how-to-choose-kitchen-curtains.md

 {% endfig %}

-## What kitchen curtains sets can you buy?
+## Fantastic kitchen curtains sets to choose from

 The market offers a plethora of ways in which one can fasten their kitchen curtains.
-You might choose a single element or a whole kitchen set consisting of curtains and drapes. **The most desired types available on the market are voile and valance kitchen curtains.** They both resemble each other due to the similar fashion of fastening.
-Each of the type consists of two sheets pinned an both sides so that they uncover a part of the window.
+You might select a separate element or a whole kitchen set consisting of curtains and drapes. **The most desired types available on the market are voile and valance kitchen curtains**.
+They both resemble each other due to the similar fashion of fastening.
+Each of the type consists of two sheets pinned on both sides so that they uncover a part of the window.

-Another interesting solution is using classic cafe curtains - they used to be hand made.
+Another interesting solution is using classic cafe curtains.
+They used to be hand made in the past.
 They are **very short**, reaching only half of the window.
-In the past they were present in every household.
-Nowadays there are many kitchen curtains of this type available in shops, they are, however, a little bit longer and more sheer than years ago.
-It is a fantastin solution instead of classic kitchen curtains and drapes.
+They used to be present in every typical household.
+Currently, there are many kitchen curtains of this type available in shops.
+They are, however, a little bit longer and more sheer than years ago.
+It is a fantastic solution instead of classic kitchen curtains and drapes.

 {:.distinction.distinction-information}

-String kitchen curtains are very intruiguing form of decoration.
+String kitchen curtains are a very intriguing form of decoration.
 They consist of a row of thin strings in one or many colors.

-## Kitchen curtains ideas - new look at the old idea
+## Kitchen curtains ideas - new look at the old concept

-Many people associate kitchen curtains with something cheap or with an outdated apartment.
-Perhaps it was true in the past.
+Many people associate kitchen curtains with something distasteful, like an outdated apartment.
+It might have been accurate in the past.
 Today, however, curtains are becoming popular again.
-Manufacturers offer a **wide variety of fashions and styles** that do not look cheap at all - on the contrary - the are very elegant and stylish.
+Manufacturers offer a **wide variety of fashions and styles** that do not look cheap at all — on the contrary — they are extremely elegant and stylish.

-Modern kitchen curtains, similar to living room drapes, are able to completely change the looks of the whole interior.
-They can make it look cozy at create a nice athmosphere. **A piece of a plain fabric gives endless possibilites for homeowners.** Using a few simple kitchen curtains you can travel back to old-school sixties or create a modern looking kitchen with an unusual design.
+Modern kitchen curtains, similar to drapes in a room, can completely alter the looks of the whole interior.
+They can make it look cozy and create a pleasant atmosphere. **A piece of a plain fabric provides unlimited possibilities for home decoration.** Using a few simple kitchen curtains, you can travel back to old-school sixties or design a modern looking kitchen with an unusual design.

 {% fig %}